massalabs/massa/docs/smart-contracts/types.rst

 Types
 =====

-The following `AssemblyScript <https://www.assemblyscript.org>`_ types can be helpful in your smart contract journey witghout having to re-invent the wheel.
+The following `AssemblyScript <https://www.assemblyscript.org>`_ types can be helpful in your smart contract journey without having to reinvent the wheel.

+.. _Currency:
 Currency
 --------